I enjoy some stuff that is problematic in one way but brilliant

 Jason's Deli, pizza & wings, Indian, barbeque, or Thai.
 I

-practice Meatless Mondays; I grew up in a very meat-centered
+week; this is huge because I grew up in a rather meat-centered

 When I cook, it's likely to be some variation on the recipe: